-- 2:31 He seeing this before spake of the resurrection of Christ, that his soul was not left in hell, neither his flesh did see corruption. - 2:32 This Jesus hath God raised up, whereof we all are witnesses.a - 32a This is one of the requirements to be an apostle, to have seen the resurrected Christ.
-They were true Jehovah Witnesses. - 2:33 Therefore being by the right hand of God exalted, and having received of the Father the promise of the Holy Ghost, he hath shed forth this, which ye now see and hear. - 2:34 For David is not ascended into the heavens: but he saith himself, The LORD said unto my Lord, Sit thou on my right hand, - 34a By his own power.
-David would have been taken to heaven along with the other righteous dead at the death of Christ, but he did not ascend the same way Jesus did in Acts 1. - 2:35 Until I make thy foes thy footstool.a - 35a Verses 34 and 35 are quoted from Psalm 110:1. - 2:36 Therefore let all the house of Israel know assuredly, that God hath made that same Jesus, whom ye have crucified, both Lord and Christ. - 8.
-The Response and Promise 2:37-40 - 2:37 Now when they heard this, they were pricked in their heart, and said unto Peter and to the rest of the apostles, Men and brethren, what shall we do? - 37a NOT "what shall we do to be saved?"
-That question isn't asked until Acts 16:30. - 1.
-No one in Acts 2 is asking about salvation and no New Testament plan of salvation is being given. - 2.
-Peter's sermon brought them under conviction of their sin (especially in the application of Acts 2:36) in both rejecting and murdering their prophesied Messiah and King.
-Seeing their guilt, they are asking "Seeing we are guilty of such a great sin, what shall we do to find forgiveness and remedy this situation?" - 3.
-The 3 questions of The Acts are:
+2:31 He seeing this before spake of the resurrection of Christ,^a that his soul was not left in hell, neither his flesh did see corruption.

+31a A major theme of apostolic preaching.

+2:32 This Jesus hath God raised up, whereof we all are witnesses.^a

+32a This is one of the requirements to be an apostle, to have seen the resurrected Christ.
+They were true Jehovah Witnesses.

+2:33 Therefore being by the right hand of God exalted, and having received of the Father the promise of the Holy Ghost, he hath shed forth this, which ye now see and hear.

+2:34 For David is not ascended^a into the heavens: but he saith himself, The LORD said unto my Lord, Sit thou on my right hand,

+34a By his own power.
+David would have been taken to heaven along with the other righteous dead at the death of Christ, but he did not ascend the same way Jesus did in Acts 1.

+2:35 Until I make thy foes thy footstool.^a

+35a Verses 34 and 35 are quoted from Psalm 110:1, "The LORD said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool."

+2:36 Therefore let all the house of Israel know assuredly, that God hath made that same Jesus, whom ye have crucified,^a both Lord and Christ.^b

+36a Peter places the blame for the crucifixion of Christ on Israel more than he does Rome.
+Pilate never would have crucified Jesus if not harassed to do so by the scribes and priests.

+36b The Father made Jesus:

+1. Lord

+2. Christ, or Messiah

+The Father did this despite and in spite of the rejection of Jesus by Israel.

+8. The Response and Promise 2:37-40

+2:37 Now when they heard this, they were pricked in their heart, and said unto Peter and to the rest of the apostles, Men and brethren, what shall we do?^{a-b-c}

+37a They do NOT ask "what shall we do to be saved?"
+That question isn't asked until Acts 16:30.

+1. No one in Acts 2 is asking about salvation and no New Testament plan of salvation is being given.

+2. Peter's sermon brought them under conviction of their sin (especially in the application of Acts 2:36) in both rejecting and murdering their prophesied Messiah and King.
+Seeing their guilt, they are asking "Seeing we are guilty of such a great sin, what shall we do to find forgiveness and remedy this situation?"

+3. The 3 questions of The Acts are:

+A. Israel- "What shall we do?"
+(Acts 2:37)

+i.
+The Jews came under conviction of rejecting and murdering their Messiah.
+What should they do about it to make it right?ii.
+No one is asking how to be saved here.

-- A. Israel- "What shall we do?"
-(Acts 2:37) - B. The converted sinner- "Lord, what wilt thou have me to do?"
-(Acts 9:6) - C. The unsaved Gentile- "What must I do to be saved?"
+- B. The converted sinner- "Lord, what wilt thou have me to do?"
+(Acts 9:6) i.
+A good first question of a new convert.
+The answer was that he should get water baptized as a public testimony.
+We would tell the same thing to a new convert today. - C. The unsaved Gentile- "What must I do to be saved?"
 (Acts 16:30)